 Categories of Disabilities

-To help you sift through the scholarships, they have been divided into the following categories:
+To help you sift through the scholarships for people with special needs, they have been divided into the following categories:

 - Blind scholarships